COSHH Training

 How is it delivered?

-SHINE – compliance record-keeping made simple
+SHINE – compliance record keeping

 The Praxis42 Digital Platform SHINE is our advanced eLearning management system and helps organisations deliver effective online learning for their employees.